-Pauls Valley offers an array of museums and art galleries, a couple of the most notable museums in town are the Toy & Action Figure Museum and the historic Santa Fe Depot Museum.
+Pauls Valley is known for it's thriving arts community, offering an array of museums and art galleries to visit.
+Some of the most notable museums in town are the Toy & Action Figure Museum and the historic Santa Fe Depot Museum.
 Enjoy a day at the Pauls Valley Water Park or grab a sweet treat at Field's Pecan Pie Factory when it's time to eat!

 Not Your Ordinary Small Town!

 Some may call it “The Queen of the Washita” and others may call it “The King of Garvin County”, but across the map we all know it as - Pauls Valley, Oklahoma!

 Pauls Valley was founded in 1857 by a young lad by the name of Smith Paul.
 Originally from North Carolina, the ambitious Smith Paul left home at an early age to find a new life for himself living with a Chickasaw tribe in Mississippi.
 When the tribe was forced to move to Indian Territory, Paul accompanied them on the journey of The Trail of Tears.
 Shortly after resettlement, the reverend he was working for passed away and his Chickasaw wife remarried to Paul.
 The family found a new home in an unsettled bottomland that Paul described as “rich with blue stem grass so high that a man on horseback was almost hidden in its foliage”.

 The Paul family became the driving force behind the development and agriculture of the land, which became known as Smith Pauls Valley.
 The rapid growth of the township led to the coming of the Santa Fe Railroad in 1887, who then shortened the town name to Pauls Valley.
 Soon to follow was the construction of brick buildings and streets, which laid the foundation for what the town stands today.
 In fact, with over 17,000 square yards, Pauls Valley has more brick streets than any other town in the United States.